 There’s a constant battle between the government, consumers and the food industry about those labels.
 Consumer groups often want more labels and more information.
 But food manufacturers and markets say all those labels clutter the packaging and don’t really supply that must more information.
 Also, they claim, that too much information would give away trade secrets to their competitors.

 But what good are all those labels if no one reads them or understands them?
 Here, then, is a brief primer on exactly what those labels mean and what they don’t mean.

 Low fat.
 The FDA says this must mean the food has three grams of fat or less per serving.
-The key in that is the word “serving.”
+The key to that is the word “serving.”
 Often the serving size listed on the package is a lot smaller than what most people actually eat or consider to be a single serving.
-Always make a note what the nutrition labels considers to be one serving.
-Look at weight, size or amount to calculate what the real fat content would be for what you eat.
+Always make a note of what the nutrition labels consider to be one serving.
+Look at weight, size, or amount to calculate what the real fat content would be for what you eat.

 Light.
-This actually has a FDA definition.
+This actually has an FDA definition.
 But it may not mean what you think.
-Light can refer to fat, calories or sodium.
+Light can refer to fat, calories, or sodium.
 All it really means is that the product has less of one or more of these things than a regular version of the same product.

 Like Zero Trans-fat, the term Cholesterol Free does not mean no cholesterol.
 It means less than two milligrams of cholesterol per serving AND less than two grams of saturated fat per serving.
 As before, consumers could be getting a lot more cholesterol than they think.